CrazyRedMachine/PopnPinout/README.md

 Uses the 50+16 connector into the power distribution box.
 Cannot interface the Jamma directly as the lights signals are decoded by the power distribution box

-Also the power distribution board generates a keepwarm voltage
+Also the power distribution board generates a keepwarm voltage with 680ohms pullup resistors.

-resistors are 680 ohm.

 R61 bl3
 R66 bl4